govuk-one-login/devplatform-demo-sam-app/node/README.md

 You can run the Github action with your BRANCH.
 The action is called "Node deploy using Environment secrets" https://github.com/govuk-one-login/devplatform-demo-sam-app/actions/workflows/node-deploy-using-environment-secrets.yml

+When the aboive is running, then look in AWS Cloudfromation, there is a stack called "node-app", it should have new events.
+If those all worked fine, then look in "Outputs" for the API Gateway URL and test it loads.

 ## Deploy the sample application with the CLI